yungts97/laravel-user-activity-log/README.md

         'logout' => true
     ],

-    # timezone for log date time
+    # timezone for log date time (Change to your region time zone)
+    # UTC is always the time zone being recorded.
+    # define your timezone to have the accurate logs time and filtered record (Especially filtered by date time)
     'timezone' => 'UTC'
 ];
 ```